LavanyaThampi/DSAIRPFeb25/session_06.md

 ## Logical Operators
 These operators are used to combine conditional statements.
+### AND
-### AND - Returns True if both statements are true
+Returns True if both statements are true.
 eg:
 print(True and True)
 output
 True

+### OR
-### OR - Returns True if at least one of the statements is true
+Returns True if at least one of the statements is true.
 eg:
 print (True or False)
 output